ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 - [gulp-rev](https://github.com/sindresorhus/gulp-rev) - a Gulp task for static asset revisiting.
 - [Django ManifestStaticFilesStorage](https://docs.djangoproject.com/en/1.9/ref/contrib/staticfiles/#manifeststaticfilesstorage) - A Django setting for appending a MD5 hash to the name of static files.
-- [Rails config.assets.digest](what-is-fingerprinting-and-why-should-i-care-questionmark) - A Rails setting for appending a hash to static file assets.
+- [Rails config.assets.digest](http://guides.rubyonrails.org/asset_pipeline.html#what-is-fingerprinting-and-why-should-i-care-questionmark) - A Rails setting for appending a hash to static file assets.
 This is enabled in production environments by default.
 - [static-asset](https://www.npmjs.com/package/static-asset) - A static asset manager for Node.JS, designed for Express.

 ## Optimize the Rendering Path

-The rendering path is the steps taken from the browser downloading our HTML, CSS, and JavaScript and displaying something on the screen.
+The rendering path is the steps taken by the browser downloading our HTML, CSS, and JavaScript and displaying something on the screen.
 CSS is render blocking, meaning that it must be downloaded and the styles parsed before the browser moves on to the next rendering step.
 Similarly, JavaScript is parser blocking, meaning that whenever a script is encountered it must be downloaded *and* executed before the browser can continue parsing the document.

 To improve the rendering of our page, we can pay more attention to how our site’s CSS and JavaScript are included in the page.
 First, we should have as little blocking JavaScript as possible,  instead placing our `<script>` tags above the closing `</body>` tag in our page.
 Critical JavaScript that must be included on the initial render can be inlined for increased performance.